rajiv-chavan-dev/apache-airflow-sales-demo/README.md

 # usage
-- first create table in postgresql
+- First create table in postgresql
     CREATE TABLE IF NOT EXISTS public.demo
     (
     "Index" integer NOT NULL,